 Development and refinement of regional strategies, project development, and RWSP update are essential components of the WRDWP.
 Related activities include coordination with and technical support for local governments and utilities to ensure a regional focus in the planning and development of AWS projects.
-This may include assistance with hydrogeology and related engineering work for development of unused or underused water sources, including the inland Floridan Aquifer, Sand-and-Gravel Aquifer, reclaimed water, and potential surface water sources.
-Associated administrative activities include project and funding management, coordination with DEP and other agencies, and progress reporting.
+This may include assistance with hydrogeology and related engineering work for development of new and alternative water sources, including the inland Floridan Aquifer, Sand-and-Gravel Aquifer, reclaimed water, and the Shoal River.
+Associated administrative activities include project and funding management, coordination with FDEP and other agencies, and progress reporting.

-A major new District priority is the coastal water systems interconnection initiative.
-Through this effort, the District will work in cooperation with local utilities to explore and develop possibilities for the interconnection of water supply systems.
-Significant investments in alternative water supplies in the coastal regions have resulted in a diverse base of water supply sources.
-Interconnection of water supply systems is expected to significantly enhance the resilience of the coastal water systems by enabling transfer of water between utilities if necessary due to future droughts or other contingencies.

-An initial interconnect reconnaissance study was completed in January 2009.
-This study resulted in development of a conceptual implementation plan and schedule, identification of candidate utilities from Gulf to Escambia counties, and identification of key issues and challenges.
-Subsequent work is expected to result in development of alternative alignments, preliminary designs, and cost estimates.
-Completion of this work will complement the reuse assessment discussed in Strategy 5.0 in providing a foundation for future RWSP updates.
+As noted previously, a major District priority is the coastal water systems interconnection initiative.
+In cooperation with local utilities, the goal of the project is to explore and develop possibilities for the interconnection of water supply systems that will significantly enhance the resilience of the coastal water systems by enabling transfer of water between utilities if necessary due to future droughts or other contingencies.
+An initial study developed a conceptual implementation plan and schedule, identified key issues and challenges, and selected applicable utilities.
+Ten utilities (with a total of 14 water systems) were evaluated within Santa Rosa, Okaloosa, and Walton counties.
+Phase 1 of the project is nearing completion, and alternatives for one project within Region II are being considered for connection of two major utilities to ensure sufficient water supply during emergency situations.
+Completion of this work will complement the reuse plan discussed in Strategy 5.0 in providing a foundation for future RWSP updates.

 Also, as discussed in the reuse and conservation sections, District staff work with local governments and state and regional agencies to enhance coordination of land use and water supply planning.
 District staff distributed guidelines and provided technical assistance to local governments for preparing water supply comprehensive plan amendments and water supply facilities work plans.
-In cooperation with Department of Community Affairs (DCA) and DEP, District staff reviewed water supply facility work plans submitted by local governments as amendments to their comprehensive plans.
-To date in Region II, reviews have been conducted for the cities of DeFuniak Springs, Destin, Freeport, Fort Walton Beach, Jay, Mary Esther, Milton and Niceville, and for Okaloosa and Santa Rosa counties.
+In cooperation with the Department of Community Affairs (DCA) and DEP, District staff reviewed water supply facility work plans submitted by local governments as amendments to their comprehensive plans.
+Of the 18 local governments in Region II, reviews have been conducted for all three counties and nine municipalities.

-During the past year, the District also completed the District-wide Water Supply Assessment Update (required under section 373.036, F.S.) and continued RWSP and WPSP implementation tracking and coordination of program funding sources and contracts.
-The WRDWP Annual Report and was completed and incorporated into the March 1st Consolidated Annual Report.
+During the past year, the District also continued RWSP and WPSPTF implementation tracking and coordination of program funding sources and contracts.
+The 2009-2010 WRDWP Annual Report was completed and incorporated into the March 1st Consolidated Annual Report (March 2010).